 We work closely with employers across the engineering sectors to provide our students with opportunities to gain vital industrial experience through the SUCCESS Scholarship Scheme.

-Our close ties with the Institution of Civil Engineers (ICE) also offers expert guidance on employment opportunities, and many of our students are sponsored with employment guaranteed following graduation.
+Our close ties with the Institution of Civil Engineers (ICE) also offers expert guidance on employment opportunities, and many of our students are sponsored with employment following graduation.

 Learning & Assessment